The complexity of solving a system of equations of the same degree: Introduction

 The paper is structured as follows.
 Section 2 contains some useful preliminaries.
-In Section 3 we discuss the concept of randomness and propose two definitions of randomness for a polynomial system, in Definition~\ref{defn:openset} and Definition~\ref{defn:random}.
-Throughout the paper, we refer to our notion of randomness as algebraic randomness.
-We briefly review cryptographic semiregular sequences and semiregular sequences and show that the latter are algebraically random.
-In Section 4, after recalling some results from commutative algebra, we prove some bounds on the degree of regularity and the solving degree of an algebraically random system consisting of polynomials the same degree.
-The bounds appear in Theorem~\ref{teor:DD:LPP}, Corollary~\ref{cor:DD:salizzoni}, Corollary~\ref{cor:DD:tenti}, Theorem~\ref{teor:D>q}, and Proposition~\ref{prop:D>q}.
-Finally, in Section 5 we show how to apply our results to check that the systems associated to GeMSS and Rainbow are not algebraically random.
+In Section 3 we briefly review cryptographic semiregular sequences and semiregular sequences, and we introduce the family of polynomial systems that are regular in a given degree $D$.
+These are the systems that we will focus on in this paper.
+In Section 4, after recalling some results from commutative algebra, we establish bounds on the degree of regularity and the solving degree of a polynomial system that is regular in degree $D$.
+If the field size is smaller than the degree $D$ of the equations, then we establish bounds on the degree of regularity and the solving degree of the polynomial system to which we add the field equations.
+The bounds appear in Theorem~\ref{teor:DD:LPP}, Corollary~\ref{cor:DD:salizzoni}, Proposition~\ref{prop:D>q}, and Theorem~\ref{teor:D>q}.